 - You must pass the initial aeronautical knowledge test at an FAA-approved Knowledge Testing Center

 - You must complete the FAA Form 8710-13 for a remote pilot certificate using the FAA’s online rating system and your completed test exam ID.

 - You must submit a criminal background check through the Transportation Security Administration (TSA).

 - You will receive an email from the FAA confirming that you’ve completed the TSA security background check.
 Print your temporary pilot certificate (good for 120 days) following their instructions.

-- Be aware of the no-drone zones – Drones commercially registered for real estate use must stick to residential areas in general, and must avoid areas where UAVs are strictly prohibited.
+- Be aware of the no-drone zones – Drones commercially registered for real estate use must stick to residential areas in general and must avoid areas where UAVs are strictly prohibited.

-- Be ethical – Be responsible with flying your own drone.
+- Be ethical – Be responsible for flying your own drone.
 Don’t fly it over any private property without the permission of the owner.
 Avoid flying it over crowds.
 Don’t let kids or animals chase your drone as you shoot to keep safe and avoid damages and accidents.